KRM7/gapp/docs/encodings.md

 Specializing the `is_bounded<T>` variable template is only needed if the gene type used should have it's lower and upper bounds specified for each gene in the `solve` method.
-The value should be `true` in this case, and `false` otherwise (which is also the default value used in the primary template).
+The value should be `true` in this case, and `false` otherwise (which is the default value used in the primary template).

 ```cpp
 namespace gapp